173TECH/sayn/docs/tutorials/tutorial_part1.md

 Each task is defined by a `type` and various properties respective to its `type`.
 In our example, we use two task types:

 * `python`: lets you run a Python process.
 The `load_data.py` is our only `python` task.
-It creates some synthetic logs and loads them to our `tutorial.db` database.
+It creates some synthetic logs and loads them to our `test.db` database.
+For more information about how to build `python` tasks, visit the [Python section](../tasks/python.md)
 * `autosql`: lets you write a `SELECT` statement and SAYN then creates the table or view automatically for you.
 Our example has multiple `autosql` tasks which create models based on the logs.
+For more information about setting up `autosql` tasks, visit the [autosql section](../tasks/autosql.md).

 ## Running Your Project

 You can now run your SAYN project with the following commands:

 * `sayn run`: run the whole project
+* `sayn run -p [profile_name]`: runs the whole project with the specific profile.
+In our case using the profile `prod` will create a `prod.db` SQLite database and process all data there.
 * `sayn run -t [task_name]`: runs the specific task

 More options are available to run specific components of your SAYN project.
 All details can be found in the [Commands](../commands.md) section.

 ## What Next?

-This is it, you should now know the basics of SAYN, congratulations!
-You can continue learning by going through the [Tutorial: Intermediate Usage](link) which shows you several tricks to make your SAYN project more dynamic and efficient.
+You now know the basics of SAYN, congratulations!
+You can continue learning by going through the [Tutorial: Part 2](tutorial_part2.md) which shows you several tricks to make your SAYN project more dynamic and efficient.

 Otherwise, you can go through the rest of the documentation as SAYN has much more to offer!